 This video explores the question of whether brass-frame revolvers experience stretching.
 While a detailed description is pending, the title directly indicates a technical discussion focused on the material properties and potential issues associated with brass frames in revolvers.
 This suggests an analysis of metallurgy, design considerations, and long-term performance of these firearms.

-This review delves into the rare Shawk & McLanahan revolver, a Civil War-era firearm with extremely low production numbers.
-The video highlights its unique one-piece brass frame construction, distinguishing it from Colt designs, and its St. Louis manufacturing origins.
-It also details a specific presentation example gifted to Brigadier General James Chestnut, complete with an engraved silver-plated holster.
+This entry details the rare Shawk & McLanahan Revolver, a Civil War-era percussion firearm manufactured in St. Louis, Missouri.
+It highlights the unique one-piece brass frame construction, distinguishing it from Colt designs, and its association with key figures like Abel Shawk and William Teggethoff.
+The entry also covers a specific presentation example with an intricately engraved holster, gifted to Confederate Brigadier General James Chestnut.

 Gun Laws by State